 The global outbreak of the novel coronavirus, or COVID-19 (the "Outbreak" or "COVID-19 pandemic"), has negatively impacted the Virginia housing market and the overall Virginia economy.
-In response to the Outbreak, the Governor of Virginia declared a state of emergency in Virginia on March 12, 2020, which state of emergency ended on June 30, 2021.
-On March 13, 2020, the President of the United States declared a national emergency with respect to the COVID-19 pandemic.
-While the duration of the Outbreak and its potential impact on the Authority, its programs and its operations, including its ability to originate Mortgage Loans and collect payments on its Mortgage Loans, cannot be predicted at this time, the continued spread and mutation of the Outbreak, as well as the efforts of individuals, enterprises and governments to contain it and mitigate its impact, could have a material adverse effect on the Authority, its programs and its operations.
-In response to the Outbreak, the Authority has implemented the Plan described above which includes plans to continue its capital markets, treasury, and loan originations and servicing operations.
+While the duration or resurgence of the Outbreak and its potential impact on the Authority, its programs and its operations, including its ability to originate Mortgage Loans and collect payments on its Mortgage Loans, cannot be predicted at this time, the continued spread and mutation of the Outbreak, as well as the efforts of individuals, enterprises and governments to contain it and mitigate its impact, could have a material adverse effect on the Authority, its programs and its operations.